Kang Dynasty: Plot summary

-Vision, Quasar, Justice, Jack of Hearts, Firestar and Photon attack Kang's base along with the pyramid, even as the giant Captain battles the giant Kang.
-Damocles Base focuses its fire on the pyramid, allowing the Earth defenses to attack it, even as the heroes from Earth join the battle against it.
-The Presence and Starlight also fly into space to aid them.
-Kang has the edge on Captain America and is about to defeat him, but at that point the damage to Damocles Base becomes so severe, Kang is unable to maintain the holographic projection.
+Vision, Quasar, Justice, Jack of Hearts, Firestar, and Photon attack Kang's base along with the pyramid.
+Damocles focuses fire on the pyramid, allowing the Earth defenses to attack it, even as the heroes from Earth join the battle against it.
+Kang has the edge on Captain America and is about to defeat him, but the damage to Damocles becomes so severe that Kang is unable to maintain the holographic projection.

-Triathlon is unsure whether or not to continue using his power, since it belongs to dead civilizations.
-Enraged, the captive Tremont uses his remaining power to break free and charge into space, using all of his power to take down the Damocles Base force field, even as he is vaporized.
 The Avengers assault the base, and Warbird destroys the main core.
-Kang then forces the Scarlet Centurion to take a capsule to his own time, leaving Kang to die honorably.
-The Avengers evacuate as the crippled Damocles Base plunges to Earth.
+Kang forces Scarlet Centurion to take a capsule to his own time, leaving Kang to die honorably.
+The Avengers evacuate as Damocles plunges to Earth.
+Kang survives, finding the Avengers waiting as he emerges from the ruin.
+Captain America defeats Kang in battle, and takes him into captivity.

-The base crash lands in Maryland, causing devastation.
-Kang alone survives, finding the Avengers waiting as he emerges from the ruin.
-He tells them he wishes to die fighting.
-Captain America steps up to battle him alone, shield against sword.
-The Captain defeats Kang in battle, and takes him into captivity.
-Triathlon declares that he has to leave to reconnect with himself as the Avengers fly back.
-They are told that most of Kang's armies are now surrendering.
-Across the world, millions of people cheered their salvation, celebrating.
-The festivities are interrupted when the Avengers discover that the Master's base is beginning to self-destruct.

-Kang, in his cell, is content to die, having built an Empire, won great victories, and even defeated the Avengers.
-However, the Scarlet Centurion arrives and saves him.
+Kang, in his cell, is content to die, but Scarlet Centurion arrives and saves him.
 An angry Kang tells Marcus that he should not have done so, but returns to his ship.
-Kang takes Marcus into his private chambers, which is revealed to be a morgue with twenty-two bodies, all of them exact duplicates of Marcus.
+Kang takes Marcus into his private chambers, which is revealed to be a morgue with twenty-two bodies, all of them duplicates of Marcus.
 Kang tells him that he is not the first Marcus, but the previous ones had always proved unsuitable.
-He had thought that Marcus was different, but then revealed that he had known all along that Marcus had helped Warbird.
-If Marcus had confessed, Kang would have been content to die and let Marcus be his heir.
-But since he had survived, Kang could not tolerate a traitor.
-He then stabs Marcus in the chest, killing him.
+Seeing Marcus as a traitor for helping Warbird during the conflict, Kang kills him.